swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 A GUI front-end analyzer `heaptrack_gui` is available in addition to command line access.
 The analyzer allows for diffing between two different runs of your application to troubleshoot variations in `malloc` behavior between the `feature branch` and `main`.

-Using a different example, here’s a short how-to using [Ubuntu 20.04](https://www.swift.org/download/) to analyze transient usage.
+Using a different example, here’s a short how-to using [Ubuntu](https://www.swift.org/download/) to analyze transient usage.
 1. Install `heaptrack` by running this command:

 ```